, , ,

 Step 5

 Allow the coating to cure for 10 – 14 days.
-Then place protection Board.
-Fill with appropriate fill / potting mix and plant install your plants.
+Then place the protection Board.
+Fill with appropriate fill/potting mix and plant install your plants.

 Here you will find some Raised Garden Bed designs.